-3.1.
-Fluvial P Fluxes: Weathering and Anthropogenic
+3.1 Fluvial P fluxes: weathering and anthropogenic

 Largest uncertainties in the P inventory are related to the large range of P weathering fluxes (Fig. 2, blue curves).
 Upper and lower estimates of P weathering fluxes differ by a factor of 6 (Fig. 2a, blue lines).
-In our weathering simulations, weathering anomalies depend linearly on the preindustrial weathering flux, $W{P,0}$, estimate (see Eq.
+In our weathering simulations, weathering anomalies depend linearly on the pre-industrial weathering flux ($W{P,0}$) estimate (see Eq.
 8) because the climate development is essentially equal across the simulations.
 Therefore, the choice of $W{P,0}$ (Fig. 1a) is a major source of uncertainty for projected future land-ocean P fluxes.

 Weathering fluxes increased from the pre-industrial value by a factor of 2.5 until the year 5000 for atmospheric CO2 concentrations of 1100 ppmv.
-This is comparable with the two- to four-fold increase in weathering fluxes estimated during OAE 2 approximately 91 Ma ago (Pogge von Strandmann et al., 2013) when atmospheric CO2 concentrations increased to about 1000 ppmv (Damsté et al., 2008).
+This is comparable with the 2- to 4-fold increase in weathering fluxes estimated during OAE 2 approximately 91 Myr ago (Pogge von Strandmann et al., 2013) when atmospheric CO2 concentrations increased to about 1000 ppmv (Damsté et al., 2008).

-In contrast to weathering-induced P input, anthropogenic P fluxes (Filippelli, 2008) influence the global marine P inventory only in the near future (Fig. 2a, black dashed line).
+In contrast to weathering-induced P input, anthropogenic P fluxes (Filippelli, 2008) influence the global marine P inventory only in the near future (Fig. 2a, dashed black line).
 A decline in anthropogenic P fluxes after the year 2100 is expected due to the depletion of the easily reachable phosphorite mining reserves (Filippelli, 2008).

-3.2.
-Sediment Fluxes: Parameterizations, Subgrid Bathymetry, Sediment Reservoir

-The release of P from the sediment is strongly dependent on the O2 concentration in the water above the sediments (Wallmann 2003; Flögel et al. 2011).
-Climate warming reduces O2 solubility and ventilation of the ocean, which decreases the global O2 content (more details in Sect.
-4).
-The general decrease in ocean O2 content may therefore cause preferential release of P from marine sediments.
-Differences in sediment P fluxes in our simulations are related to uncertainties in the parameterization of the transfer function (Fig. 2, red lines, -0.01 to 0.22 TmolP a-1 by the year 5000), to different representations of the bathymetry (Fig. 2, purple dashed line, 0.06 (without subgrid) and 0.12 (Bur) TmolP a-1) and to the way sediment P reservoirs in the sediment are represented (Fig. 2, purple solid)
+3.2 Sediment fluxes: parameterizations, subgrid bathymetry, sediment reservoir tial release of P from marine sediments.
+Differences in sediment P fluxes in our simulations are related to uncertainties in the parameterization of the transfer function (Fig. 2, red lines, -0.01 to $0.22 \, \text{TmolP a}^{-1}$ by the year 5000), to different representations of the bathymetry (Fig. 2, dashed purple line: 0.06 (without subgrid) and $0.12 \, (Bur) \, \text{TmolP a}^{-1}$) and to the way sediment P reservoirs in the sediment are represented (Fig. 2, solid purple line: -0.01 (limited reservoir) and 0.12 (unlimited reservoir, Bur) TmolP a-1).